 "Because you were born human makes you superior to nothing."

-A couple of years ago, I talked with a shoshonee elder, and she asked me why I wanted to help Native people.
-I explained when she asked, "who died and made you God?"
+A couple of years ago, I talked with a Shoshonee elder, and she asked me why I wanted to help Native people.
+I explained when she asked, "Who died and made you God?"
 Her stinging words brought tears to my eyes.
 I knew she was not trying to be mean-spirited.
 She went on to explain, "the biggest problem between the whites and Native people is that the whites have always believed that they know what is best for Natives.
 They never ask us what we need, they never listen, they only cram their ideas down our throats."

-Perhaps in my passion for my work, I have said something the wrong way.
-But I don't know everything; I am only learning as we all are.
+It is not about me.
+It's about everyone in the circle of life - inclusive equality.
+When there are injustices against any individual, there are injustices against everyone and everything.
+In my passion for my work, I have said something wrong.
+But I don't know everything; I am only learning, as we all are.

 To illustrate what I am talking about, I encourage everyone to look at what happened in a tiny town in Washington State called Twisp.
 Google 'Twisp' for the story, or get the Two Rivers video.
 Two retirees from California moved to Twisp.
 When they realized there was no diversity in Twisp, only white people.
 Curious, they began to talk to the locals and dug into the town's history.
 Learning that the land they were on once belonged to Indians, they became acquainted with two Native Americans in the area.
 They came together to discuss their history and how Native Americans were treated so poorly by early colonists.
 Each invited their friends, and the talks grew in number.
 The rules were simple; no religious entities could be involved in their discussions and no politics.
 They agreed to listen to each other with open minds and open hearts.
 Eventually, so many people became interested that they had to hold meetings in a community center.
 Over time their discussions culminated in a Reconciliation pow-wow, and thousands of people attended to celebrate their newfound friendships.